soedinglab/binning_benchmarking/workflow/README.md

 `UTILPATH`: Specifies the path to the utility directory and contains helper scripts for binning benchmarking tasks.
 It is located in download directory of binning_benchmarking. (eg. <downloadpath>/binning_benchmarking/util)

 `ENVIRONMENT`: Specifies environment path to find MetaBAT2 environment file (`.yml`), can be found at <downloadpath>/binning_benchmarking/workflow/environments.

-`MCDEVOLPATH`: Specifies the location of the McDevol tool which can be found in <mcdevoldownloadpath>/mcdevol.

 `SPADESPATH`: Specifies the path to executable file of SPAdes assembler.